 Culinary Management, Associate of Applied Science

 Oregon Coast Culinary Institute (OCCI) at Southwestern was granted accreditation by the American Culinary Federation (ACF).
-This accreditation is the highest level available for initial accreditation by the ACF – the premier professional chefs' organization in North America -- focusing its efforts on offering education, apprenticeship and industry certification.
+This accreditation is the highest level available for initial accreditation by the ACF – the premier professional chefs' organization in North America -- focusing its efforts on offering education, apprenticeship, and industry certification.
 With the ACF accreditation, OCCI’s graduates can apply for the title of certified culinarian upon graduation, along with their associate’s degrees.
-This degree utilizes the same curriculum as the Culinary Arts degree, except that during the final terms the Culinary Management student will take up to an additional 27 academic credits.
-This will allow the student to transfer into the Bachelor of Applied Science in Hospitality and Tourism at Southern Oregon University.
-With this degree, the student will transfer to Southern Oregon University with junior standing for registration purposes.
+This degree utilizes the same curriculum as the Culinary Arts degree, except that during the final terms, the Culinary Management student will take up to an additional 27 academic credits.

 Entry Requirements